alexdenker/DiffusionForPDE/README.md

 We want to apply this framework to several PDE-based problems.

 Structure:
-- `Poisson/`: This folder contains the code for the Poisson inverse problem
+- `NonUniformMesh/`: This folder contains the code for training infinite-dimensional diffusion models on a non-uniform mesh and a first implementation of conditional sampling for Poisson.

+All other folders just have some code blocks.

 ## Installation